 Perhaps the hallmark of foreign-run business in U.S is the open communication of workers with top management.
 A German manager of a U.S plant regularly walks the production floor.
-Foremen and workers at a Japanese-owned company hold 10- minute meetings twice a day and employees hear management reports on growth twice a day.
+Foremen and workers at a Japanese-owned company hold 10- minute meetings twice a day and employees hear management reminute meetings twice a day and employees hear management reports on growth twice a day.
 Nuturing the individual has paid off for those firms in low turnover rates, improved productivity, and higher profits.